About VBM Sprint

 Manufacturing instead of processes.

-Decisions escalate to the owner.
+Decisions keep escalating to the owner.

 Questions worth asking: